noarchwastaken/FluffyProtect/README.md

 ### systemd service, and Gunicorn

-With every layer of reverse proxy set-up, you can now run FluffyProtect with Gunicorn for better performance:
+With every layer of reverse proxy set-up, you can now run FluffyProtect with Gunicorn for multi-processing and better performance:

 ```
-$ gunicorn -w 1 fprotect:app
+$ FPROTECT_API_KEY=<YOUR BOT API KEY> gunicorn -w 4 fprotect:app
 ```

-> Note that **only one worker is allowed**.
-Otherwise FluffyProtect will return invalid invite links.
 You can create a systemd service for auto-starting.
 An example systemd service file is included in the above `fprotect.service`.

 With FluffyProtect up and running, browse your redirection URL.
 You should see the CAPTCHA that you just set; after solving the CAPTCHA, you should be redirected to your Telegram Group.